oliverwilms/irisrest/README.md

 Create a POST request e.g. in Postman with raw data in JSON. e.g.

 ```
-{"Name":"Elon Mask","Title":"CEO","Company":"Tesla","Phone":"123-123-1233","DOB":"1982-01-19"}
+{ "What": "test document tracker class for client" }
 ```

-Adjust the authorisation if needed - it is basic for container with default login and password for IRIR Community edition container
+Adjust the authorisation if needed - it is basic for container with default login and password for IRIS Community edition container

-and send the POST request to localhost:52773/crud/person/
+and send the POST request to localhost:52773/rest/task/newtask

 This will create a record in Sample.Person class of IRIS.

 # Testing PUT request

-PUT request could be used to update the records.
+PUT request could be used to update a task.
 This needs to send the similar JSON as in POST request above supplying the id of the updated record in URL.
-E.g. we want to change the record with id=5.
+E.g. we want to change the record with id=2.
 Prepare in Postman the JSON in raw like following:

 ```
-{"Name":"Jeff Besos","Title":"CEO","Company":"Amazon","Phone":"123-123-1233","DOB":"1982-01-19"}
+{ "what" : "populate document tracker class for client" }
 ```

 and send the put request to:
 ```
-localhost:52773/crud/person/5
+localhost:52773/rest/task/2
 ```

 # Testing DELETE request

 For delete request this REST API expects only the id of the record to delete.
-E.g. if the id=5 the following DELETE call will delete the record:
+E.g. if the id=2 the following DELETE call will delete the record:

 ```
-localhost:52773/crud/person/5
+localhost:52773/rest/task/2
 ```

 ## How to start coding